Skip to main content

 Becoming a captive owner is a long-term business strategy.
 While you can profit from joining a captive, it’s not because it’s a “scheme.”
 You’re rewarded for focusing on safety, creating more robust risk management programs, and minimizing claims.
 You reap the benefits of your hard work.

-Are more businesses joining captives?
+Are more businesses becoming captive owners?

 Absolutely!
 More and more businesses are becoming captive owners as the insurance model has piqued more interest.
 While the captive model isn’t a scheme, it doesn’t mean it works for everybody.
 It isn’t all roses, and some businesses aren’t a good fit.